Coronary Artery Spasm: Causes, Symptoms, and Treatments

 Lifestyle and Environmental Influences Unhealthy lifestyle habits such as smoking, excessive alcohol consumption, and drug use (cocaine, amphetamines) increase CAS risk.
 Environmental factors like cold exposure and high altitude can also trigger spasms in susceptible individuals.

-Diagnosis of Coronary Artery Spasm
+How is Coronary Artery Spasm Diagnosed?

 Accurate coronary artery spasm diagnosis is challenging due to its transient nature.
 A combination of medical history, physical exams, and diagnostic tests confirms CAS.